 September 29th – October 29th

-10.15.06 / Sun. / 2 – 4pm / #04 VERY SLOW FOOD!
-Presentations and videos with Slow Food L.A. including a presentation by Lakewood Edible Estate owner Michael Foti
+10.15.06 / Sun. / 2 – 4pm / #03 VERY SLOW FOOD!
+Presentations by Evan Kleiman, chef & host of KCRW’s “Good Food,”and Lakewood Edible Estate owner Michael Foti and a screening of ‘The Future of Food’ organized by Slow Food L.A.

 Edible Estates is an attack on the American front lawn and everything it has come to represent.

 Edible Estates reconciles issues of global food production and urbanized land use with the modest gesture of a domestic garden.

 Edible Estates is an ongoing series of projects to replace the American front lawn with edible garden landscapes responsive to culture, climate, context and people.